F8andbethere/homework/w1d1Exercises.md

 Flag, and ultimately an argument

 #### 4. What are the following commands doing?
 What is the difference between them?
 You may recall them from earlier today.
-	*a. cat /usr/share/dict/words | grep "ous$" _Lists the dictionary words that only end in 'ous'_ *b. cat /usr/share/dict/words | grep "ous$" | wc ­-l _Outputs the numbers of words in the dictionary that only end in 'ous'_
+*  a. 'cat /usr/share/dict/words | grep "ous$"' _Lists the dictionary words that only end in 'ous'_
+*  b. 'cat /usr/share/dict/words | grep "ous$"' | wc ­-l _Outputs the numbers of words in the dictionary that only end in 'ous'_

 #### 5. Given the grep command from the previous question: grep "ous$"
-	*a.
+*  a.
 What is the dollar sign being used for in the grep commands above?
 What happens if we don’t use it? _The $ grabs words that ONLY end in 'ous'; if we don't use it it will grab all wouds that include 'ous' regardless of position_
-	*b.
+*  b.
 This argument for grep ("ous$"), contained within the double quotes, is more than just a string.
 What is this type of expression called? _It's a regular expression_

 #### 6. What does the | symbol, used in some of the Part 2 commands, do in Unix?